AzehLM/42_friends/README.md

 # 42 Friends

-A Chrome extension that adds a friend system to the 42 intra.
+A Chrome extension that adds a friend system to the 42 intra and displays monthly logtime below your weekly attendance.

 ## Installation